hitman66/Gshade-PSO2-presets/README.md

 • No further complex modification needed.
 Just apply the preset and you're good to go!

-• Comes with 8 presets :_
+• Comes with several presets :_

   <details><summary> - Nightbane</summary>